-- Co-Director of the International Action Center
+* Co-director of the International Action Center

-- Former member of the Secretariat of the Workers World Party
+* Former member of the Secretariat of the Workers World Party

-- Founder of the Party for Socialism and Liberation
+* Co-founder of the Party for Socialism and Liberation

 In 1994 Becker was a signatory to a letter drafted by the Peace for Cuba International Appeal (PCIA), a movement composed of Communist Party USA fronts and affiliates calling for increased trade and travel between the United States and Cuba.
 Other signers included such notables as Ramsey Clark, Teresa Gutierrez, Alice Walker, and Quentin Young.

 In Becker’s calculus, American history is a narrative punctuated on every line with injustice and oppression.
-In July 1999 he mocked U.S. government leaders for “speak[ing] so piously about human rights in countries that they have decided to attack,” and for spreading “war propaganda” designed to “divert attention from their own [sordid] history.”
+In July 1999, he mocked U.S. government leaders for “speak[ing] so piously about human rights in countries that they have decided to attack,” and for spreading “war propaganda” designed to “divert attention from their own [sordid] history.”
 Specifically, Becker explained that the U.S. had not become wealthy and powerful by means of “the so-called ‘magic of the free market’” or “the purported virtues of capitalism,” but rather as a result of “the accumulation of wealth from slave labor” as well as “the theft and the genocidal ethnic cleansing of millions of Native Indian people.”

-In August 2002, with the possibility looming that the U.S. might soon invade Iraq, Becker traveled to Baghdad as part of a delegation led by Ramsey Clark.
-In an article in Workers World, Becker denounced the “lawless aggression” of the “imperialist” and “racist” U.S. air patrols that were then enforcing a no-fly zone over Iraq.
+In August 2002, with the possibility looming that the U.S. might soon decide to invade Iraq, Becker traveled to Baghdad as part of a five-person delegation led by Ramsey Clark.
+In an August 26 press release outlining the objectives of the delegation, International ANSWER wrote:

 Depicting the U.S. as a “rogue state,” Becker in September 2002 likened members of the Bush Administration to “drunken gunslingers who shoot up the town in a Saturday night frenzy—just because they can.”
 He ridiculed their “sneering, swaggering and threatening foreign policy”; condemned America as “the only country to have used atomic bombs against … civilian cities” in the past; and asserted that if the U.S. were to attack Iraq, it would be for the “re-conquest of a country that had earlier dared to nationalize Western oil installations.”

-Two months later, Becker said that while he and his fellow PSL members “don’t like violence,” they “recognize that sometimes violence … is necessary … for the liberation of human beings.”
-He likened the possibility that PSL and its ideological allies might someday resort to violence, to General George Washington’s “armed struggle against British colonialism,” and to the Civil War’s role in bringing about “the end of chattel slavery as a legal institution.”
+On February 4, 2011, Becker said: “The most important thing we can do for the people in Venezuela and the people in Cuba and the people everywhere who want to be free, is build a revolutionary party and organization and movement in the United States, that can fight and defeat U.S. imperialism.”
+Two months later, he stated that while he and his fellow PSL members “don’t like violence,” they “recognize that sometimes violence … is necessary … for the liberation of human beings.”
+Becker likened the possibility that PSL and its ideological allies might someday resort to violence, to General George Washington’s “armed struggle against British colonialism,” and to the Civil War’s role in bringing about “the end of chattel slavery as a legal institution.”